 You will be provided with a bin and recycling collection timetable in your SUHomes Welcome Packs (managed properties).
 Please find out when your collection days are below: colchester.gov.uk/recyclingcalendar You can pick up compostable waste bins “caddies” at the University of Essex Students’ Union reception / SUHomes.
 Other pickup points for food caddies, bins and bin liners can be found below: colchester.gov.uk/recycling If you need further information, please call Colchester Borough Council’s recycling & waste hotline (Monday-Friday 9am-5pm) on 01206 282700

 Some properties are managed by landlords and some are managed by SUHomes.
 When you view a property, we will inform you whether we manage the property.
-If we manage your property, you must contact us (see “Contact Us”) and inform us of any faults or problems in the property.
+If we manage your property you can report faults via https://su-homes.fixflo.com.
 We will attend to any issues as soon as possible and take the best course of action.
-SUHomes also has an out-of-hours emergency assistance number for roundthe-clock support.
+SUHomes also has an out-of-hours emergency assistance number for round the-clock support.
 If your landlord manages the property, you must report any faults or problems to them.
 We will provide you with their contact details.
 We strongly recommend that any verbal communication in regards to faults and tenant requests are followed up by written correspondence (email is satisfactory) to SUHomes and your landlord.
 This helps all parties to keep a chronological, hard record of any issues experienced in the property.
 It may help deposit disputes and help tenant claims in the unlikely circumstance of legal disputes.